 It needs to be understood that the second half of the ’60s was a heady, competitive time when artists bounced floated begged borrowed and stole ideas off one another!
 And seemingly any and every type of music ever created was grist for the mill: country, folk, jazz, Indian, vaudeville, baroque, classical, even musique concrète.

 Rather than reduce the relationship of REQUEST to PEPPER to a cliché, why not just assume and say that virtually EVERY record by virtually every artist was an answer/response to a previous record!
 Then one can stick to reviewing the actual music on the record and forget the often unnecessary comparisons.

-The second half of the ’60s was a heady, competitive time when artists bounced floated begged borrowed and stole ideas off one another!
+The second half of the ’60s was a heady, competitive time when artists begged, borrowed, and stole ideas from one another!

 Finally, the title of this piece refers to the fact that, yes, a loose argument can be made that REQUEST was a response to PEPPER which is was a response to PET SOUNDS which even Brian Wilson stated was his attempt to top to RUBBER SOUL which is was a response to MR. TAMBOURINE MAN und so weiter.”